-Scottish Huntington’s Association (SHA) was established in 1989 by families living withthe progressive, genetic, neurological condition, Huntington’s disease (HD).
-The charitywas established by families because, as with many rare diseases, there was a vacuumof support from health and social care services.
-It is the only charity dedicated tosupporting individuals and families with the condition, in Scotland.
-SHA currentlysupports 1,100 individuals who may be symptomatic, carers or young people with agenetic risk.
+Scottish Huntington’s Association (SHA) was established in 1989 by families living with the progressive, genetic, neurological condition, Huntington’s disease (HD).
+It is the only charity dedicated to supporting individuals and families with the condition, in Scotland.

 The Pixel Fund has generously supported our HD Specialist Service - a network of eight regional Huntington’s disease Specialist teams across Scotland who ensure the needs of individuals and families are understood by providing specialist assessment, ensure that person-centred support that is right for each individual is in place by acting as care coordinators, supporting other agencies and improving quality of support through training and education.

-Our HD Specialists work with individuals over many years developing close working relationships.
+Our HD Specialists visit individuals in their own homes, working together on issues such as; employability, memory impairment, isolation, financial matters and depression, to improve quality of life and enable individuals to live independently for as long as possible.
 For those we support our HD Specialists are a valued and trusted source of expert information, advice and support.

 On behalf of Scottish Huntington’s Association